nuxt-modules/og-image/README.md

 It's recommended to cache your images to reduce the load on your server.
 This can be achieved by providing a `runtimeCacheStorage` option to the `ogImage` config.

+This `runtimeCacheStorage` option takes the same configuration as the Nuxt `nitro.storage` option.
+See the [Nitro Storage Layer](https://nitro.unjs.io/guide/storage) documentation for more details.

 For example:

 ```ts